-3.7 Investments
+3.8 Investments

 Investments in subsidiaries mean those companies is which the parent company in the group companies, directly or indirectly, has power more than one half of the total voting rights or power to govern the financial and operating policies of subsidiaries.
-Investments in subsidiaries are stated by cost method for the separate financial statements.
+Investments in subsidiaries for the separate financial statements are presented by the cost method net after the allowance for impairment.

-3.8 Investments property
+3.9 Investments property